 Recreate Responsibly in Central Montana

-The statewide mask mandate has been lifted.
+The statewide mask mandate has been lifted and as of June 30, 2021 Governor Gianforte has lifted the Montana COVID emergency declaration.
 The local and county health guidelines take precedence to the statewide regulations so please visit your county health links for current information.
-You can read the Declaration, the Directive and the Implementation here.
+For more information on the Governor's COVID task force, visit the Montana State site here.

 Our wide-open spaces, big Montana sky and fresh air are ready for you in Central Montana.

 Before arriving, check the status of the place you'd like to visit.
 It's good to have a backup plan if your destination is closed or crowded.
 Consider adjusting the time of day you plan to explore.
 By arriving early, you may experience shorter lines and reduced crowds for a more enjoyable experience!

 Indoors or outdoors, be prepared to encounter others with different social distancing comfort levels.
 If you can, give other people as much space as possible.
 On trails, move over to let stock (horses and mules) pass, yield to other hikers and be respectful of other users.
 If you know you'll be in an area with other people, have a mask at the ready.
 Keep your group small and if you are sick (have a cough, cold, fever, etc.) or have been in contact with individuals who have been sick, stay home and plan to visit when you're well.

 Check our local regulations for the latest safety measures.
 Facilities might be closed, so consider packing a lunch and bring essentials like extra water, food/snacks, bug spray and a first aid kit.
 In Montana, both weather and terrain can change quickly.
 We recommend packing clothing layers to add or remove as weather changes.

 Do your part to help make our outdoor spaces safe and welcoming for all identities and abilities.